zzhangjii/learning-library/workshops/auto-scale-adwc/LabGuide1.md

 #### What Do You Need?
 Before starting this instruction, you should:
 -  Have already procured and activated a trial or paid subscription to the following cloud services.
 -  Oracle Database Cloud - Database as a Service (DBaaS).
-Don't have a subscription?
-Go to Oracle Store or [Oracle Try It](https://cloud.oracle.com/database)
 -  Capacity requirement
 -  **Minimum 2 OCPU for DBaaS 256GB of storage**
 -  **Minimum 5 OCPU for Autonomous Data warehouse cloud and 1 TB of storage**